Nukeproof Horizon Pro Review

 Conclusion

-The Nukeproof Horizon Pro pedals may not be the most modern design or made from the fanciest of materials, but they sure do grip.
-For the price, we feel they are hands down one of the best bangs for your buck when it comes to figuring out which flat pedals to buy.
+The Nukeproof Horizon Pro pedals may not be the most modern design or made from the fanciest materials, but they sure grip.
+For the price, we feel they are hands down one of the best bangs for your buck when figuring out which flat pedals to buy.
 These pedals provide a sleek look with multiple anodized colors and a quality machined finish.
 With a conservative platform design to prevent foot fatigue and long pins to assure traction through rough terrain, Nukeproof produced a true quality pedal.
 The grip provided may be overkill for the dirt jump crowd, but these are perfect for downhill or aggressive enduro riders.